operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 Step 2.
+Our application is deployed, but we still need an Ingress Resource to serve traffic to it.

-Create below yaml which will create a Custom Resource for Kong Ingress:
+Create below yaml which will create a Custom Resource Ingress:

 ```execute
 cat <<'EOF' >kongIngress.yaml